Purmamarca

 Purmamarca is a town in the Tumbaya Department of the Jujuy Province in Argentina.

 Etymology

 The name of the town can be interpreted as the combination of Aymara language words purma (desert) and marca (city), though desert in that language can refer to uncivilised or not touched by human hand, thus the name is often interpreted as Town of the virgin land.

 History

+The village boasts a millennial heritage and has existed since the time of the Spanish conquest.